-At the conclusion of federal funding, agencies that fail to retain the sworn officer positions awarded under the CHP grant may be ineligible to receive future COPS grants for a period of 1 to 3 years.
+At the conclusion of federal funding, agencies that fail to retain the sworn officer positions awarded under the CHP grant may be ineligible to receive future COPS hiring grants for a period of one to three years.
 If your agency is unable to retain any of the awarded officer positions, you should contact your COPS Grant Program Specialist for further review.